chakrakan/huntr-exporter/README.md

-# huntr-to-csv
+# Huntr-to-CSV

-A job board exporter tool for the Huntr Chrome extension.
+🚀 A job board exporter tool for the Huntr Chrome extension.

-### The Problem
+## The Problem

 **First of all, let me preface everything by stating that [Huntr](http://huntr.co/) has been very helpful to quickly get up and running with tracking of all my job applications in one central location and I strongly urge that you pay it forward to the developers if/when you manage to land a job (I plan on doing so).**